saivamsikaruturi/vamsilabs-dev-notes-main/docs/java/Java Basics.md

 ## Built-in Marker Interface

-In [Java](https://www.javatpoint.com/java-tutorial), built-in marker interfaces are the interfaces that are already present in the [JDK](https://www.javatpoint.com/difference-between-jdk-jre-and-jvm#jdk) and ready to use.
-There are many built-in marker interfaces some of them are:
+In Java, built-in marker interfaces are the interfaces that are already present in the JDK and ready to use.
+There are many built-in marker interfaces some of them are: o	Cloneable Interface o	Serializable Interface o	Remote Interface

-- Cloneable Interface
-- Serializable Interface
-- Remote Interface

 **EXCEPTION HANDLING**